-This week I made Pad Thai.
-I love this recipe because I can choose what I want to put into the dish.
-I can turn this into an easy weeknight meal or a weekend meal.
+One of the reasons I like to make Pad Thai is because of the freedom to choose what to include in the dish.
+It’s also something that I can turn this into an easy weeknight meal or a weekend meal.

-I started cooking a little earlier than I normally do because I wanted to try chopping vegetables.
-First, I cooked some pasta.
-Then, I got started on the vegetables.
-The carrots gave me the most grief.
-After washing a carrot, I tried using my adaptive peeler.
-I got out a preparation bowl to catch the carrot pieces.
+I started cooking the pasta a little earlier than normal to give myself time to chop the vegetables.
+After washing a carrot, I held the carrot over a preparation bowl to catch the carrot shreds and tried using my adaptive peeler.
 Aside for the peeler breaking off the handle, it worked out fine.
-The second time it broke off I got out the mini carrots.
-Chopping the baby carrots worked out great!
-I was a little nervous at times because I don’t have much experience chopping something that can move easily and that is that small.
+However the second time the peeler broke off, I got out the mini carrots.
+Chopping the mini carrots worked out great!
+I was a little nervous at times because I don’t have much experience chopping something that can move easily and is that small.

 Once the carrots were done, I chopped a head of broccoli and an onion.
 As I was chopping the vegetables, I used the microwave to defrost the chicken.
-Once the vegetables were done and I put some water chestnuts, baby corn and mushrooms ready to cook, I cut up the chicken into small chunks.
+Once the vegetables were done and I drained the canned water chestnuts and baby corn, I cut up the chicken into small chunks.

-Then, I started cooking the broccoli and carrots.
-After a few minutes, I added the water chestnuts, baby corn and mushrooms, I let them cook with the lid on, occasionally stirring.
-After the vegetables were done cooking, I added the pasta, pad thai sauce, bean sprouts from a can and the meat.
-Barrier-Free Tip: The recipe has instructions to make your own pad thai sauce, but I chose to just buy some already made.
+After allowing the broccoli and carrots cook for a few minutes, I added the water chestnuts, baby corn and mushrooms.
+To speed up the cooking process, I let them cook with the lid on and gave the vegetables an occasional stir.
+Once the vegetables were done, I stirred in the pasta, Pad Thai sauce, bean sprouts from a can, and the meat.
+Barrier-Free Tip: The recipe has instructions to make your own Pad Thai sauce, but I chose to just buy some already made.
 I like using the wok for this recipe because it is easier for me to mix everything up without accidentally pushing the food out onto the stove.
-I had some trouble mixing the ingredients because the amount of ingredients made the pad thai heavy.
+Mixing the ingredients was difficult because the amount of ingredients made the Pad Thai heavy.
 The only way to make this easier is to make less food.
 Once I live on my own, I can cut down on how much food I make.